-QSM effectively detects cerebral microbleeds, increased iron deposition in the basal ganglia and midbrain, and chronic inflammation in multiple sclerosis.
-Since high-resolution, ultra-high field (≥7 T) QSM detects microstructural alterations with greater sensitivity, it could identify more subtle abnormalities and neuroanatomical changes after COVID infection.
-In their preliminary analysis, the same group of researchers showed that brain stem QSM was abnormal in post-hospitalized COVID survivors.
-They hypothesized that a brainstem insult caused by COVID-19 impairs autonomic function and contributes to persistent clinical symptoms.
+QSM is a technique that effectively detects increased iron deposition in the basal ganglia and midbrain, chronic inflammation in multiple sclerosis, and cerebral microbleeds.
+High-resolution, ultra-high field (≥7 T) QSM detects microstructural alterations with greater sensitivity and identifies more subtle abnormalities and neuroanatomical changes.
+In their preliminary analysis, the same group of researchers showed abnormal brainstem QSM findings in post-hospitalized COVID survivors.Â

-It was suggested that brain stem abnormalities are involved in the pathophysiological mechanism of long COVID or post-acute COVID syndrome (PACS).
-A recent resting-state functional magnetic resonance imaging (fMRI) study found changes in the functional connectome of the brainstem, limbic system, olfactory system, thalamus, and cerebellum in participants with long COVID syndrome seven months after acute COVID-19. https://discovermednews.com/changes-in-brain-functional-connectome-in-post-covid-syndrome/ In addition, a PET study with a novel radiopharmaceutical agent [18F]F-AraG, showing elevated T-cell activation, demonstrated that vaccinated COVID convalescents, including those with and without long COVID symptoms, had higher [18F]F-AraG uptake in the brainstem (pons), thoracic spinal cord, cauda equina, lumbar and iliac crest, bone marrow, and many other anatomical regions than pre-pandemic controls. https://discovermednews.com/elevated-t-cell-activation-vaccinated-covid-convalescents-2-years-after-infection/
+Previous studies suggested that brainstem abnormalities are involved in the pathophysiology of long COVID or post-acute COVID syndrome (PACS).
+A recent resting-state functional magnetic resonance imaging (fMRI) study demonstrated changes in the functional connectome of the brainstem, limbic system, olfactory system, thalamus, and cerebellum in participants with long COVID syndrome seven months after acute infection. https://discovermednews.com/changes-in-brain-functional-connectome-in-post-covid-syndrome/ Â A PET study, using a novel radiopharmaceutical agent [18F]F-AraG, demonstrated higher [18F]F-AraG uptake in the brainstem (pons), thoracic spinal cord, cauda equina, lumbar and iliac crest, bone marrow, and many other anatomical regions in vaccinated COVID convalescents, including those with and without long COVID symptoms. https://discovermednews.com/elevated-t-cell-activation-vaccinated-covid-convalescents-2-years-after-infection/

 Brainstem